frankcleary/data-science-bytes/content/pandas-bad-join-tip.md

 	Index: []

 ## What went wrong
 What's going on?
 The problem is that the value "Unknown" in `city-populations.csv` forces that column to be parsed as string values, which then don't equate with the their matching values in `city-names.csv`.
-This can be seen by inspecting the data types of the dataframes.
+This can be seen by inspecting the data types of the DataFrames.

 	:::python
 	In [7]: city_names_df.dtypes